surya2/SIPC_Language/README.md

 - _x+2 <= y\*3_
 - _z = x+2 ? x > y : y+2_

-Additionally, order precedence was tested with greater integrity with a series of 20 expected parse tree tests in which the below expressions were inputted to the parser and the output was checked against an expected output in the parse tree:
+Additionally, order precedence was tested with greater integrity with a series of 20 expected parse tree tests in which the below expressions are examples inputted to the parser (refer to the 'Operator precedence and parse tree expected result tests' section in SIPParserTest.cpp to view more tests) and the output was checked against an expected output in the parse tree:

 - _z = x and y or x_
 - _z = not x and y or x_